-The annual meeting of the Association will be held at a time and place to be determined by the Board of Directors.
-The purpose of such meeting will be to elect the Board of Directors and conduct all such business as may be necessary to support the mission, purpose and goals of the Association.
+The annual meeting of the Association will be held once annually at a time to be determined by the Board of Directors.
+The purpose of such meeting will be to report the outcome of the election of members to the Board of Directors and conduct all such business as may be necessary to support the mission, purpose and goals of the Association.
 Written notice of the annual meeting shall be given to each member, by mail, at the address appearing on the books of the Association, or via electronic communication.
 The notice shall be distributed at least thirty (30) days prior to the annual meeting.